040code/040code/_posts/2017-09-08-fsf-fontend.md

 ### Using react native + clojurescript to launch ios/android apps to 1m users
 Rating: :star: :star:

 A long intro to `react native`, which is most likely not necessary on this conference.
-A nice twist with `closureScript`.
+A nice twist with `clojureScript`.
 The code looks very clean.
 It is possible to create apps for both iOS and Android with a 99% simular codebase.
-The crashlogs of apps created with closurescript and reactnative are unfortunately almost not readible.
+The crashlogs of apps created with clojurescript and reactnative are unfortunately almost not readible.
 This set of tools is also great to use in combination with `codepush`.
 Now we can update the app on the fly without bothering appstores.
 Talk by Emin Hasanov ([@hasanove](https://twitter.com/hasanove))

 ### Blasting react into space: building fluid, beautiful interfaces with react and webgl (and other exotic explorations)